PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the dual-consumer post-Transpose plus side-Squeeze subset of the decomposed InstanceNormalization pre/post rewrite to `passes/instance_norm_prepost_layout.py`.
-It reuses the complete indexed normalization contract introduced for the direct tail, validates the side Squeeze contract in the same transaction, and preplans one local NHWC-to-NCHW adapter so the side branch keeps its original CHW semantics.
-The two remaining Squeeze/unary/Reshape and Squeeze/residual-ADD/Reshape modes remain behaviorally characterized in the ordered compatibility path.
+The latest implementation unit moves the Squeeze/unary/Reshape/post-Transpose subset of the decomposed InstanceNormalization pre/post rewrite to `passes/instance_norm_prepost_layout.py`.
+It reuses the complete indexed normalization contract, validates all thirteen retained unary operators, and preplans the second Reshape constant, metadata, and output-name transaction.
+Only the Squeeze/residual-ADD/Reshape mode remains in the ordered compatibility path.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.